husonlab/splitstree6/README.md

 ## Under development

 SplitsTreeCE is currently under rapid development.
 We are currently calling this a "beta" release, which means that we are making this available for testing and feedback.
-We plan to wrapup programming and to submit a publication by the end of March 2023.
+We plan to wrapup programming and to submit a publication by the end of March 2024.

 ## Latest news:

 Just added export to SVG to the program.
 Now anything that you see in the program can be exported as individual objects and then edited in a program like LibreOffice or Inkscape.
-Unfortunately, KeyNote loses text and other parts once you try to "break" an SVG image, whereas Powerpoint fails to give you access to any of the contained objects.